jonniebigodes/chirper/readme.md

-# freecodecampApiChallenges
+# Chirper

-This repository contains the implementation of the api challenges for freecodecamp.
+This repository contains the implementation of a pet project.
-The challenges are the following
-  - Timestamp Microservice
-  - Request Header Parser Microservice
-  - URL Shortener Microservice
-  - Image Search Abstraction Layer
-  - File Metadata Microservice

 # Methodology used
-Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the api challenges in one package/repo.
+Instead of creating a single repo for each client and server a single repository was created for it, for containing the server and client.

-As it's not in direct contradiction of the rules and/or objective.
-In terms of development methodology i used the following:
+In terms of development methodology it's used the following:
-  - /Challenges/
+  - /chirper-client/
-    - This folder contains the logic bits for the challenges that required some extra logic used.
+    - This folder contains the implementation bits for the client side of the project.
-  - /src/
+  - /chirper-server/
-    - this folder contains all the view implementation and also the routing logic used.
+    - this folder contains all the implementation bits for the server side of the project.
-  - /src/components
-    - Inside this folder are the components i.e views used for the challenges
-  - /dist/
-    - This folder contains the release(aka build files).
-  - /uploads/
-    - This folder contains the placeholder for the File Metadata challenge upload info

 ### Tech

 this set of challenges uses a number of open source projects to work properly:
-* [React] - Great Javascript library for Building user interfaces
+* [Electron] - Is an open-source framework developed by GitHub.It allows for the development of desktop GUI applications using the Node.js runtime
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
 * [Webpack] - fast packaging framework for deployment
 * [Mongodb] - Best of relational with the innovations of NOSQL
-* [Unirest] - Simple http request package
-* [Async] - Async pattern package
+* [Angular] - Great Javascript based framework for implementing either MVC or MVVM architectures.